 There were signs of people in the village.

 The Chief called for two volunteers to accompany him into the village.
 Jin dropped his cart immediately, leapt into the air, and flailed his arms wildly about.
 The Chief did not choose him.
 He wouldn't.
-The Chief took with him the tribe's wind master and the elder female wind journeyman to Jin's right instead.
+The Chief took with him their wind master and the elder female wind journeyman to Jin's right instead.
 Jin knew he was not ignored for his lack of skill, being one of the tribe's strongest wind journeymen along with being an exceptional fighter, but that he was passed over because the Chief did not see him as an adult or trusted him to handle the situation seriously.
 Yes, Jin was a bit of a clown but he could be entrusted with heavy matters as any other warrior, as the wind journeymen basically were.
-Jin just needed to convince the tribe of that.
+Jin just needed to convince the rest of his tribe of that.

 The Chief and his retinue left immediately.
 Jin and the rest of the Spring Tribe waited for their return on the hilltop.
 With more difficulty than they had ever experienced before, they built a few fires and huddled around the flames for much-needed warmth.
-Jin sat bored, jumpy to go off and explore the forest or sneak off into the village, but the tribe kept close eyes on him and Jin was forced to wait.
+Jin sat bored, jumpy to go off and explore the forest or sneak off into the village, but the tribe kept close eyes on him (and the other kids) and Jin was forced to wait.

 One scruffy red puffball turned to the other as murmurs of uncertainty and concerned glances of various blue (and a few violet) hues swept through the tribe.
 They trusted their Chief, but the idea of having to live beside this other tribe was unsettling to their hearts.
 In the far back, Jin could not stop grinning.
 He wanted to go already.
 He wanted to see the Winter Tribe.